All Words Percentile

 Examples of Percentile in a sentence

-"With a score of between 1350 and 1400 on the SAT, a student will rank between the 90th and 94th percentiles, meaning they have scored better than between 90% and 94% of other students."
+"She ranked between the 90th and 94th percentiles on the SAT, meaning she scored better than between 90% and 94% of other students."

 About Percentile